FangXiuwen/fsmafl/README.md

 This is the MindSpore implementation of FSMAFL in the following paper.

 Wenke Huang, Mang Ye, Xiang Gao, Bo Du.
-Few-Shot Model Agnostic Federated Learning, in ACM MM, 2022.
+Few-Shot Model Agnostic Federated Learning (MindSpore Version), in ACM MM, 2022.

 # [FSMAFL Description](#contents)